Are you planning on coming to Cyprus on a student visa, a working visa, or even thinking about applying for a Permanent

-People who have lived in multiple European Countries have found Cyprus as one of the safest countries in Europe.
+People who have lived in multiple European Countries have found Cyprus one of Europe’s safest countries.

 The crime rate here is very low.

 Families with kids feel safe to live in Cyprus.
 This island is a great place to raise children.